nens/threedi-docs/source/e_2d_channel_breach_tutorial.rst

 * Download the dataset for this tutorial `here <https://nens.lizard.net/media/3di-tutorials/3di-tutorial-04.zip>`_.

 Creating a new schematisation
 ------------------------------
-Follow these steps to convert the existing Spatialite to a :ref:`schematisation`:
+Follow these steps to create a new :ref:`schematisation` based on an existing Spatialite:

-#) Unpack the starter package and save the contents into a folder.
+#) Unzip the dataset for this tutorial and save the contents into a folder.
 The dataset that you downloaded for this tutorial contains an partially configured .sqlite database and a digital elevation model (DEM) for a part of the Nissewaard municipality.
 This DEM is called dem_Nissewaard.tif and is located in the folder named "rasters".
 The structured .sqlite database contains all elements that can be included in a 3Di model.
 The basic settings are already filled in.

 #) Open the 3Di Modeller Interface.